revagomes/website/designs/blog/14-deploying-to-linode.md

 [7]: http://redis.io/
 [8]: http://redis.io/topics/faq

+# TL;DR StackScripts

+Setting up your own server from scratch is not for the faint of heart.
+If you mostly know what you're doing already, then this guide should be full of good directions to take.

+If you need to get up and running quickly on Linode with node, [I've also written a StackScript][19] that should make the following setup a lot more automated.
+It runs through all of the server-side steps below automatically with a minimum of fuss on your part.

+[19]: #

 # Boot and SSH in

 Boot your Linode from the [Linode dashboard][9].
 When creating your Linode, you